 🧊Storing

-Store in the refrigerator in an airtight container for 3-4 days.
+Store in the refrigerator in an airtight container for 3 to 4 days.

 ⏱Make ahead of time